parthenocissus/krcdnc/content/projects/synesketch.md

 Research papers about Synesketch were published in the <a href="https://ieeexplore.ieee.org/document/7358121" target="_blank">IEEE Transactions on Human-Machine Systems</a> and the <a href="https://www.computer.org/csdl/journal/ta/2013/03/06589580/13rRUy3gn5N" target="_blank">IEEE Transactions on Affective Computing</a>.

 Synesketch was awarded by the International Digital Media and Arts Association, Canada, and the Belgrade Chamber of Commerce, Serbia.
 It was reviewed by <a href="https://www.creativereview.co.uk/about-subscribe/" target="_blank">Creative Review</a> and many other digital art and visualization publications, shown on festivals and conferences in Europe, Canada, and China, and used by designers, artists, engineers, and researchers world-wide.

-<iframe src="https://www.youtube.com/embed/u5kznE6kYmc?rel=0&amp;fs=0&amp;controls=0" frameborder="0" allow="accelerometer; autoplay; picture-in-picture" allowfullscreen></iframe>

  Synesketch is <a href="/download/synesketch/synesketch.zip" target="_blank">open and free to download</a>.

-The softwere is free and open for further development by Java and Processing communities.
+The software is free and open for further development by Java and Processing communities.
 It is published under <a href="http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html" target="_blank">GNU General Public License (version 2 or later)</a>.
 When referencing Synesketch in your work, please use one of the citations from the Publications sections of this page. <mark>&#9632;</mark>

- <div class="quote1 quote-upper-dash">We used Synesketch to visualize poems by Sylvia Plath and William Blake.
+<iframe src="https://www.youtube.com/embed/u5kznE6kYmc?rel=0&amp;fs=0&amp;controls=0" frameborder="0" allow="accelerometer; autoplay; picture-in-picture" allowfullscreen></iframe><div class="quote1 quote-upper-dash">We used Synesketch to visualize poems by Sylvia Plath and William Blake.
 Strange colors indeed.<p class="by">— Creative Review, 2008</p></div>